 Originally posted April 12, 2011

-Woodmont wants to update their entrances.
-Improvements such as these benefits all residents and increase property values.
+Woodmont wants to update its entrances.
+Improvements such as these benefit all residents and increase property values.
 Currently, the Woodlands residents are paying BSO for extra security as well as beautification for their common areas through dues in their eight different sections.
-Unfortunately, there are two sections that do not have mandatory dues, and many sections have residents that are not paying their dues.
-Creating a District would make everyone pay their fair share, since these items would be paid through property taxes.
+Unfortunately, two sections do not have mandatory dues, and many sections have residents that are not paying their dues.
+Creating a District would make everyone pay their fair share since these items would be paid through property taxes.

 The following letter by Woodmont Association President Lee Viverette addresses these rumors: